 Is there anything I can do to help ensure that my application is processed as quickly as possible?

 Answering all questions completely and submitting all required items will ensure agents reviewing your application are able to process it as quickly as possible.
-Completing the procedural checklist on the last pages of Form 1023 (PDF) or Form 1024 (PDF) will help you submit a complete and error-free application.
 Also, review the Top Ten Tips to shorten the tax-exempt application process.